krivard/codalab-worksheets-wiki/CLI-Basics.md

 ## Installation

 1. Make sure you have the dependencies (Python 2.7, virtualenv, fuse, and an up-to-date setuptools package).
-If you're running Ubuntu 14.04, you can just install them:
+If you're running Ubuntu 14.04, you can install them by running:

         sudo apt-get install python2.7 python2.7-dev python-virtualenv fuse pip install -U setuptools

+Mac users can install FUSE for macOS, an optional dependency, here: https://osxfuse.github.io/.
+Also, please run `pip install -U setuptools`.

 2. Install the CodaLab CLI: